Dil Da Rockstar (The Rockstar of the Heart)

 Act 1: Roohan Di Talash (In Search of Souls)

-• His father, Kulraj disapproves of his musical ambitions, while his other family members (Harkirat, Rajveer, Kulwant, Amritpal, Nimrat, and Simrat) supports him.
+• His father, Kulraj, disapproves of his musical ambitions, while other family members—Harkirat, Rajveer, Kulwant, Amritpal, Nimrat, and Simrat—support him.

-• Flashbacks of his late mother, Surjeet Kaur, reveal the emotional bond that influences Sarab's musical journey.
+• Flashbacks of his late mother, Surjeet Kaur, reveal their deep emotional bond, influencing Sarab’s musical journey.

-• In Bathinda, Sarab visits an old dargah with Gurman Singh Sandhu and Harcharan “Channi” Singh Bhullar, where he experiences a spiritual awakening through Sufi music, planting the first seeds of emotional depth in his artistic journey.
+• In Bathinda, Sarab visits an old dargah with Gurman Singh Sandhu and Harcharan Singh “Channi” Bhullar, experiencing a spiritual awakening through Sufi music, planting the first seeds of emotional depth in his artistry.

-• In Paris, Sarab meets Heer Kaur Pannu, a painter, and Pavneet Kaur Sekhon, her socialite friend.
-Heer and Sarab carefree adventures in Paris (Eiffel Tower, jazz bars, street music) foster a silent, growing bond.
+• In Paris, Sarab meets Heer Kaur Pannu, a painter, and her socialite friend Pavneet Kaur Sekhon.
+Heer's carefree adventures with Sarab—exploring the Eiffel Tower, jazz bars, and street music—foster a silent, growing bond between them.

 • Sarab’s performance in New York marks the beginning of his romance with Heer.

-• Heer’s family (Varinder, Navjot & Mandeep) becomes suspicious of her changing attitudes.
+• Heer’s family—Varinder, Navjot, and Mandeep—becomes suspicious of her changing behavior.

-• In Berlin, Sarab delivers a hauntingly soulful performance at a jazz club, where he first catches the attention of Taran Kaur Sidhu, the ambitious journalist.
+• In Berlin, Sarab delivers a hauntingly soulful performance at a jazz club, catching the attention of the ambitious journalist Taran Kaur Sidhu.

 • Famous Quote: "Theek te galat ton pare, ik thaan hai.
 Othe main tenu milanga."
 (Beyond right and wrong, there is a place.
 I will meet you there.)